-Pedestrian Motion Prediction and Tracking
+Pedestrian Motion Prediction

 Kazuhiko Kawamoto, Yoshiyuki Tomura, Kazushi Okamoto, Kriging-based prediction and interpolation for modeling pedestrian dynamics, Proc.
 IFSA&SCIS , pp.1-4, 2017.